 So elites are a hidden and somewhat persecuted minority, truly ghetto-ized in the sense that we know we have to keep quiet lest we be attacked.
 I think that's bad.
 I also think it's starting to change.
 Elitism is coming back into fashion.

 Fashionable nonsense is a fabric of many threads, as the saying goes.
 Anti-elitism has not only been fashionable, it's been downright expected.
-We spend hundreds of millions of dollars on special needs kids, art programs, music, all because we are trying to find a way to make kids less smart feel better about themselves, but smart kids?
+We spend hundreds of millions of dollars on kids, art programs, music, all because we are trying to find a way to make kids who are not very scientific feel better about themselves, but smart kids?
 Elite kids supposedly already have an advantage so if they don't get an education that nurtures them, it's their own fault for squandering their natural-born gifts.

 It's a baffling mentality.
 America has less than 5% of the world population yet produces nearly 32% of the science.
 Given an overwhelming population boom in other countries if we are going to maintain our standing we need to not only be nurturing intellectual elites, we need to be recruiting them from other countries.
 So it's time to bring elitism - respect for the best and brightest - back.